Do Bed Bug Bombs Work?

-According to the US Environmental Protection Agency, because these bombs are highly flammable, improper use can cause an explosion, as well as illness (which may result from failing to leave during the release of the bomb or re-entering the bomb site too quickly).
+According to the US Environmental Protection Agency, these bombs are highly flammable and improper use can cause an explosion.
+The can also cause illness, which may result from failing to leave during the release of the bomb or re-entering the bomb site too quickly.

 Scientific evidence has suggested that bed bug bombs aren’t effective at eradicating bed bugs.